JStivenCM/Aggressive-Anti-AdBlock/README.md

 # 🚫 Aggressive Anti-AdBlock
 ![Project cover](/cover.png)

 **Aggressive Anti-AdBlock** is an advanced JavaScript tool that robustly detects and counteracts ad blockers.
-It now features even more resilient detection and a persistent, self-restoring modal.
-If a blocker hides or removes the warning, it will reappear automatically.
-The script uses multiple bait techniques, AdSense-specific checks, and iframe detection to ensure ad blockers are reliably detected and users are notified until they disable them.
-Lightweight, flexible, and easy to customize, this solution helps maintain your site's revenue and ensures only truly supportive visitors remain.
-Perfect for creators who want to keep delivering quality content without compromise.
+It now features **aggressive persistence mechanisms**, **smart resource optimization**, and **multi-vector detection**.
+If a blocker hides or removes the warning, it re-appears instantly, immune to simple CSS hiding tricks or DOM deletion.
+The script uses multiple bait techniques, AdSense-specific scanning, and iframe detection to ensure ad blockers are reliably detected.
+Lightweight, flexible, and CPU-friendly thanks to its new cooling system.

 ## 🆕 What's New?
-- Multi-layered adblock detection: generic bait, AdSense bait, and forced-style iframe checks.
-- Persistent, self-restoring modal: if hidden or altered, it is recreated automatically.
-- MutationObserver and polling: ensures real-time detection and resilience against script tampering.
-- Customizable warning modal: image, message, and button easily editable.
-- Easy integration: just add the script, no dependencies.
+(Version 2.0 Optimized)
+- **Aggressive Persistence**: The modal now actively protects itself by **rotating its HTML ID** every second and enforcing `!important` styles.
+This prevents users from hiding it using static CSS rules or Developer Tools.
+- **Smart Cooling System**: To save your users' CPU, the detection loop switches from "Aggressive" to "Passive" mode after 30 seconds.
+It re-engages instantly if the user switches tabs or reloads.
+- **Cache-Busting Bait Refresh**: The script actively moves bait elements in the DOM to force the browser to re-evaluate styles, defeating blockers that rely on cached rules.
+- **Enhanced AdSense Shield**: Now scans **all** AdSense units on the page for class manipulation or hidden attributes, ensuring legitimate ads aren't silently blocked.
+- **Anti-Tamper Logic**: Detects and fixes advanced evasion techniques like negative `z-index`, `clip-path` masking, and `opacity` hacks.

 ---

 ## 🛡️ Blocked AdBlocker Extensions
 The following popular ad blocker extensions will no longer work on your site after these updates:
+The script works with most extensions; however, some employed advanced techniques to evade detection.
+With the latest changes, these and many others are no longer effective.

 <p align="center">
 <!-- Place your 7 adblocker extension icons below -->